SugarSquirrel/Squirrel0408/README.md

 # Hi there, I'm Squirrel0408! 👋🏻

-I'm a college student from Taiwan diving deep into the world of **Artificial Intelligence**.
+I'm a graduate student from Taiwan diving deep into the world of **Artificial Intelligence**.
 My interests span across:

 - **Deep Learning** 🧠
 - **Reinforcement Learning** 🤖